goshgondar2018/equity_SIR/README.md

 # 3. Format of repo #
 * Scripts - all scripts
-* Out - all output CSVs
+* Out - intermediate output CSV
 * Figures - all figure PDFs